donaldjnavarro/game-turntaking-fight/readme.md

 ### Stuns
 - Temporarily unable to use Actions with a Vigor Cost

+### Feints
+- Enemy can use an action to send a fake attack message that actually begins a defensive stance for a short duration
+- ?
+This would require introducing misses else the user can see the attack did no damage?
+  - OR are feints best used against opponents who are blocking? and/or fake-blocking as a feint?
+- Why not feint all the time?
+Needs a high Vigor cost?

 ## Example Code
 // time: how long after this action until you can act again